-To learn the basics about therapy dogs and animal-assisted intervention in speech-language pathology visit my original post here.
+Please read about the basics about therapy dogs and animal-assisted intervention in speech-language pathology on my original post here.

 AAI receptive langauge activities are as varied as receptive langauge goals.
 When working on single-step directions I set out color sorting bowls and tell the patient which bowl to put each treat into.
 When working on prepositions I hold Zooey’s collar while telling the child where to put each bowl (“…on the chair” or “…under the table”).
 When working on multiple-step directions I do either the sorting bowl or preposition activity (or mix both) in steps.
 I can do the same for temporal directions (“Before you put a treat in the red bow, put the bowl under the table”) or conditional directions (“If Zooey has blue eyes then put a treat in the red bowl”).